vinilage/mck-om/README.md

 ```

 ### 2. YAML changes are not taking effect
-If you restart Docker, you need to update the MCK's IP in OpsManager's `API Access List` (steps described above).
+If you restart Docker, you need to update the MCK's IP in OpsManager's `API Access List`.
+The steps are described above!
-If the IP is not updated there, if you apply YAML changes, nothing will happens!
+If the IP is not updated, the YAML changes will not take effect.

 ## References